toshiokimura/5.1-Coupon/README.md

+Summary: Analysis report with regards to the Coupon acceptance ratio based on the UCI Machine Learning repository

-•	Here is the acceptance ratio overview
+Here is the acceptance ratio overview
 The overall acceptance ratio is 50%
 Circumstance conditions (Destination, Passenger, Time, Expiration) o	There is a certain correlation to Destination, Time, Passenger, and Expiration